SnowGem Price Reaches $0.0441 on Major Exchanges (XSG)

-SnowGem (CURRENCY:XSG) traded 1.8% higher against the U.S. dollar during the 24-hour period ending at 12:00 PM E.T. on November 23rd.
+SnowGem (CURRENCY:XSG) traded 1.8% higher against the US dollar during the 24-hour period ending at 9:00 AM E.T. on November 25th.
+One SnowGem coin can currently be purchased for about $0.0441 or 0.00000231 BTC on major cryptocurrency exchanges including Graviex, Mercatox and STEX.
 SnowGem has a market capitalization of $1.36 million and $45,383.00 worth of SnowGem was traded on exchanges in the last day.
-During the last seven days, SnowGem has traded 13.2% lower against the U.S. dollar.
-One SnowGem coin can now be purchased for $0.0441 or 0.00000231 BTC on major exchanges including Graviex, STEX and Mercatox.
+Over the last seven days, SnowGem has traded 13.2% lower against the US dollar.

 - Litecash (CASH) traded 17.9% lower against the dollar and now trades at $0.0057 or 0.00000010 BTC.